sunliang711/shadowsocksr/README.md

 #### server
 run `bash ./installServer.sh` to install server-end service,then use mujson_mgr.py to add user.
 #### client
-client exe file is shadowsocks/local.py,config file is config.json(root directory).
+client exe file is shadowsocks/local.py,config file use -c option to specify.

 ===========
 ShadowsocksR